Video is the future of content.

-Amara is a good online tool to use for subtitles where you can create subtitles for your own videos, purchase subtitles or even contribute subtitles to well-known platforms such as TED and Udacity.
+Amara is a good online tool to use for subtitles where you can create subtitles for your own videos, purchase subtitles or even contribute subtitles to well-known platforms such as TED.
 Unfortunately, it requires a URL to your video and does not accept Facebook URLs.
 So yet again, you can go the YouTube path first.

 Another software that is relatively easy to use is Aegisub.
 It’s free to download and you can add your transcript.
 It does not automatically add timings but those are easy to change.
 Here’s a detailed video on how to make subtitles from scratch: